zurakin/reverse-shell/README.md

 # reverse-shell
-A way to connect remotely control a computer
+A way to remotely control a computer